Hawks No More: Fiscal Conservatives Embrace Rescue Package

-Republicans who have spent the past decade howling about the danger of ballooning deficits embraced the mammoth coronavirus rescue package approved by Congress this week, shrugging off past concerns about the nation's spending in the face of a public health crisis.
+Republicans who have spent the past decade howling about the danger of ballooning deficits embraced the coronavirus rescue package approved by Congress and signed by President Donald Trump, shrugging off past concerns about spending in the face of a public health crisis.

 “This is a response to an invasion," he told reporters.
 “This is the kind of thing you’d have to do if we were at war.”